CrossyChainsaw/Portfolio/README.md

 *You act in a professional manner during software development and learning.*

 ### Java
-Starting this semester i had never worked with java before, so i had no idea how everything worked and what to do.
-The teachers had recommended to follow a [playlist of videos from JavaBrains](https://www.youtube.com/watch?v=y8IQb4ofjDo&list=PLqq-6Pq4lTTZSKAFG6aCDVDP86Qx4lNas&index=2).
-They explained how to setup 3 microservices in java and how to make them communicate with each other. this playlist was very helpful to understand microservices and it helped me get into java.
+I had never worked with java before, so it might be pretty useful to work once with Java aswel.
+The teachers had recommended me to follow a [playlist of videos from JavaBrains](https://www.youtube.com/watch?v=y8IQb4ofjDo&list=PLqq-6Pq4lTTZSKAFG6aCDVDP86Qx4lNas&index=2).
+They explain how to setup 3 microservices in java and how to make them communicate with each other. this playlist was very helpful to understand microservices and it helped me get into java.

 [![playlist of videos from JavaBrains](https://github.com/CrossyChainsaw/Portfolio/blob/master/Assets/img/microService.png)](https://www.youtube.com/watch?v=y8IQb4ofjDo&list=PLqq-6Pq4lTTZSKAFG6aCDVDP86Qx4lNas&index=1&ab_channel=JavaBrains)
 *JavaBrains microservice playlist*